-The course is a component of the Honours program in the Bachelor of Fine Art, where a student is able to complete a self-directed research project in a selected area of specialisation, from 2D Art (Painting, Drawing, Printmaking), 3D Art (Ceramics, Fibres/Textiles, Sculpture), Photomedia (Digital, Traditional) or Art Theory.
+This course is a component of the Bachelor of Fine Art Honours program, where a student is able to complete a self-directed research project in a selected area of specialisation, from 2D Art (Painting, Drawing, Printmedia), 3D Art (Ceramics, Fibres-Textiles, Sculpture), Photomedia (Digital, Analogue) or Art Theory.

-Together with AART4110, AART4120 and AART4140 the course is designed to allow students to develop a high professional standard in studio research, production, exhibition and written work or advanced written work in art theory.
+Together with AART4110, AART4120 and AART4140, this course is designed to assist students to develop a high professional standard in studio research, production, exhibition and written work, or advanced written work in art theory.
 This course is studied in conjunction with AART4140 in full-time mode.

 On successful completion of the course students will be able to:

-3. An understanding of different studio approaches, (materials, processes and techniques) and/or theoretical approaches in Fine Art
+3. Demonstrate an advanced understanding of different studio approaches, (materials, processes and techniques) and/or theoretical approaches in Fine Art.

-4. The ability to produce a body of artworks, and a related research paper or the ability to produce a critical theoretical paper.
+4. Develop and refine a body of artworks and a related research paper or construct a critical theoretical paper.

-AART4130 is one of two units (with AART4140) devoted to the final outcomes of the student’s research project.
-This will result in a solo exhibition and a research essay or a critical theoretical paper.
-The student will:
+AART4130 is one of two courses (with AART4140) devoted to the final outcomes of the student’s research project.
+This will result in a solo exhibition and a related written exegesis or a written theoretical thesis.

-- Develop and implement ideas and concepts commensurate with a study at this advanced level in either studio practice or art theory
+- Consolidate and implement ideas and concepts commensurate with study at this advanced level in studio practice and/or art theory.

-- Develop a critical awareness and knowledge relevant to their chosen area of study and the parameters of their research project.
+- Demonstrate critical awareness, advanced skills and knowledge relevant to their chosen area of study and the parameters of their research project.

-- Examine the content and principles upon which their work is based in order to place their practice within a relevant contemporary context
+- Examine the content and principles upon which their work is based in order to understand their practice within a relevant contemporary context

-- Develop presentation skills for exhibition and/or thesis presentation.
+- Develop presentation skills for exhibition and/or thesis submission.